 The Custard Factory has changed a lot since its time as a factory, but it’s where the deliciousness that is instant custard was first manufactured.
 There are still little reminders everywhere that, when it comes to the history of instant custard, Birmingham rules supreme.

 The buildings are covered in artwork, fairy lights and basically everything you’d hope to see in this urban wonderland.
 There is artwork from brilliant artists like Pete McKee covering the walls, meaning that, everywhere you look, there is always something amazing to stare at.

 4. It’s full of amazing bars and restaurants

 The Custard Factory is surrounded by some brilliant places to eat.
-Just over the road, you’ll find Kanteen, which specialises in brilliant breakfasts.
+Inside you’ll find the absolutely bonkers golf course, Golf Fang.
 Or there’s the neon-splattered arcade bar, NQ64, where you can sip on cocktails as you crack on with a game of Donkey Kong.
-But if it’s oven-baked pizzas you’re looking for, head to Baked in Brick.
+But if it’s a simple, yet cool cocktail bar you’re after try Passing Fancies.
 Finally, you can also grab a pint and some delicious food at The Old Crown, a pub that dates all the way back to 1368.

 5. All of the SHOPPING!